mchau29/mchau29.github.io/README.md

 ## Work Experience
 **Project Manager, _Intervent Clinical Research Center, FL (2023 - current)_** <br/>
-•	Write functions in Python to perform statistical tests, data visualization, and model-building to identify factors contributing to participants’ churning.
-•	Construct a linear regression model to identify the best time to contact patients, use age as a predictor, to (1) estimate the best time to contact participants, and (2) identify participants who are not very responsive to phone calls. <br/>

 **Graduate Research Assistant, _Nova Southeastern University, FL (2021 - 2023)_** <br/>
-Scientific Poster. _Short, Muscular, and Stressed with High Testosterone: Predictors of Aggression in Men._ <br/>
+***Scientific Poster.*** Short, Muscular, and Stressed with High Testosterone: Predictors of Aggression in Men. <br/>
-Neurosport 2023 Scientific Conference, Nova Southeastern University, FL <br/>
-Collaborators.
-Nita V. Pedavalli, Karelys D. Montañez, Spencer Holm, Alina Poothurail, Jaime L. Tartar, Ph.D, Valerie G. Starratt, PhD <br/>
+***Collaborators.*** Nita V. Pedavalli, Karelys D. Montañez, Spencer Holm, Alina Poothurail, Jaime L. Tartar, Ph.D, Valerie G. Starratt, PhD <br/>

+***Results***.
 Consistent with previous research, a linear multiple regression analysis confirmed that aggression was significantly predicted by the combination of Height, Muscle Mass, and Perceived Stress, F(3, 43) = 13.22, Adj.
 R2 = .44, p < .001.
 Height (ß = -0.39, p < .05), Muscle Mass (ß = 0.42, p < .05), and Perceived Stress (ß = 0.56, p < .001) were all uniquely significant predictors of aggression.
 To examine individual differences in the relationship between these biometric measures and men’s reports of aggression, we correlated model residuals with Testosterone.
 The correlation was significant, r = .29, p < .05.

+Figure 1. _Residual aggression significantly correlated with Testosterone_
+![image](https://github.com/mchau29/mchau29.github.io/assets/113917229/31f57ec7-96de-4a57-9725-cf74f12c6e47)

-Shorter stature, more muscle mass, and increased perceived stress are each predictive of higher levels of aggression in men.
+***Take Home Message.*** Shorter stature, more muscle mass, and increased perceived stress are each predictive of higher levels of aggression in men.
 Men who are higher in testosterone tend to report even higher levels aggression than would be predicted given their height, muscle mass, and perceived stress.

 **TAGS.** R-programming language, linear regression modeling, aggression, testosterone, men <br/>

-Figure 1. _Residual aggression significantly correlated with Testosterone_
-![image](https://github.com/mchau29/mchau29.github.io/assets/113917229/31f57ec7-96de-4a57-9725-cf74f12c6e47)

 ## Projects
 ### World Happiness (2024).